0v3rride/0v3rride.github.io/Posts/Offender-365.md

 | where TargetNodeLabel matches regex "microsoft\\.*"
 ```

-You could break this down even more and see what roles or permissions a source node on a target node:
+You could break this down even more and see what roles or permissions a source node has on a target node:
 ```
 ExposureGraphEdges
 | where SourceNodeLabel has_any ("user", "group", "role", "service", "managed") and TargetNodeLabel matches regex "microsoft\\.*"